 Higher Education Entrance Qualification and a completed bachelor's degree comparable to a Norwegian bachelor's degree.

 a minimum grade average of C (in Norwegian scale) or equivalent from the specialization in your degree.

 a language requirement documented by one of the tests/exams below:

-a) Passed examination in English foundation course (140 hours/5 periods per week) in Norwegian upper secondary school with a minimum grade of 4 (or an equivalent grade from a Nordic upper secondary school) or alternatively passed examination in English from second and/or third school year, or
+a) Passed examination in English foundation course in Norwegian upper secondary school with a minimum grade of 4 or alternatively passed examination in English from second and/or third school year, or

 b) An internationally recognised English language proficiency test.

 The living costs include the total expenses per month, covering accommodation, public transportation, utilities (electricity, internet), books and groceries.